Becoming a Member

 Members of the UF Health Cancer Center are expected to actively participate in cancer-focused research and collaborate with other Cancer Center members.
 Responsibilities of membership include the following:

-• Participation in cancer center leadership opportunities:
+• Participation in Cancer Center leadership opportunities:

 • Service on committees